 This means not only keeping your strategic information – like your pricing strategy – secure, but also protecting the personal information of your staff, suppliers and customers.
 This is especially important as the Data Protection Act enforces data protection and privacy relating to such information.

 There are a number of steps you can take to protect your IT architecture from outside vulnerabilities.

 Your business must focus on reducing vulnerabilities and enforcing security policies to minimise exposure to risks like malware and viruses.
 Enforce clear IT policies making it clear what is and is not acceptable and the consequences for breaching the rules.
 Spot checks can help ensure staff understand and follow the rules.

 While you might have policies in place to protect your systems, staff do not always follow them, leaving you open to attack.
 The situation is made worse by the growing bring your own device (BYOD) trend.
 This sees staff bringing their own devices - including smart phones and tablets - into the office.

 Additionally, your organisation’s tech-savvy users may be compromising IT security if they try to solve IT problems themselves with tools and applications downloaded from the internet.

 To manage these potential security risks, a layered approach to security is essential.
 This means the failure of one layer will not open your network to risk.

 Keeping your system secure involves going through four stages:

 - Know what you have.
-This means having an up-to-date inventory of all the equipment and software that makes up your IT system.
+This means having an up-to-date inventory of all the equipment, data and software that makes up your IT system.

 - Test for security holes.You can use automatic scanning tools to check your systems for security holes.
 It may also be worth bringing in a security consultant to identify weaknesses.
 Try SonicWALL or a similar tool.